 She has found that her work is even better with treatment.

-“When I was working on my second book, I was not yet treated for bipolar, and I wrote about 3,000 pages of the worst book that you have ever seen in your life.
+“When I was working on my second book, I was not yet treated for bipolar disorder, and I wrote about 3,000 pages of the worst book that you have ever seen in your life.
 And then, in the middle of writing that book, which I just somehow couldn’t finish because I kept writing and writing and writing, I got diagnosed and I got treated.
 And the book itself, the book that was ultimately published, I wrote in 10 months or so.
-Once I got treated for my bipolar, I was able to channel the creativity effectively and focus.
+Once I got treated for my bipolar disorder, I was able to channel the creativity effectively and focus.
 Nowadays I deal with some symptoms, but by and large I just go about my day,” she said.
 “Once you get a handle on it, it’s certainly livable.
 It’s treatable.
 You can work with it.
 It doesn’t have to define your life.”
 She discusses her experience in her book “Madness: A Bipolar Life,” and she is currently working on a follow-up book about her road to recovery.

 7. Myth: People with bipolar disorder are always either manic or depressed.